apache/ignite-3/assembly/README.md

 Ignite 3 is the next generation of the platform that will support a modernized modular architecture, along with improved usability and developer experience.

-The current alpha version includes the following features:
+The current beta version includes the following features:
 * RPM and DEB packages: simplified installation and node management with system services.
 * Client's Partition Awareness: Clients are now aware of data distribution over the cluster nodes which helps avoid